-How Andy Warhol used Art to become one of the most impactful artists of the 20th century As I write this review of the Andy Warhol exhibition at the Tate Modern, the UK, like most countries is in lockdown, and all the galleries are closed.
+Andy Warhol – Tate Modern exhibition review As I write this review of the Andy Warhol exhibition at the Tate Modern, in April 2020, the UK like most countries is in lockdown, and all the galleries are closed.
 The terrible numbers of deaths continue to rise in the Covid-19 outbreak and the world turns its attention to protect the elderly and vulnerable and finding a way forward.
-I luckily managed to look round Andy Warhol’s exhibition before it closed.
-I have found time to sit at home during a brief pause to contemplate Andy Warhol’s graphic punch.
-As Abstract Expressionism was… Read More »Andy Warhol art review
+I luckily managed to look round Andy Warhol’s exhibition before it closed and since I have found time to sit at home during a brief pause to contemplate Andy Warhol’s graphic punch and power.
+Andy Warhol, an artist born in the… Read More »Andy Warhol art review

 Art Exhibitions London